 2. Neck Massage is best if done within 2-3 days after the incident to avoid long-term pain issues.

 The practitioner will most likely use light, gentle pressure and encourage weekly treatments.
 He/She may use hot stone massage therapy to encourage muscle release in various areas around and within the muscle.

 He/She will also instruct you to get lots of rest, drink plenty of water, and limit physical activities.
 Neck massage and stretching instructions for use at home may also be given.

-2. Essential oil -Frankinsence and Orange or Lemon oil is great for inflammation, using only a few drops mixed with a 1/2 tsp. of carrier oil, like coconut or olive, and applying to the neck by massaging neck muscles for 5-8 minutes at a time, helps to loosen muscles and release tension
+4. Essential oil - Frankinsence and Orange or Lemon oil are great for inflammation, using only a few drops mixed with a 1/2 tsp. of carrier oil, and applying to the neck by massaging neck muscles for 5-8 minutes at a time, helps to loosen muscles and release tension

-3. Ice packs - Using ice therapy for 15 minute increments (15 minutes on, 15 minutes off), helps ease muscle pain in neck, encouraging restrictions to loosen and relax
+5. Ice packs or Cold Stones - Using ice therapy for 15 minute increments (15 minutes on, 15 minutes off), helps ease muscle pain in neck, encouraging restrictions to loosen and relax

-3. Heating pads- again, using in 15 minute increments, if fact, rotating heat and ice (15 minutes heat, 15 minutes ice), may really make a huge difference
+6. Heating pads or Hot Stones - again, using in 15 minute increments, if fact, rotating heat and ice (15 minutes heat, 15 minutes ice), may really make a huge difference

 5. Heating Cream or Lotion - make your own with 1 teaspoon of body butter or coconut oil (heating in microwave for 5 seconds), 1 drop eucalyptus, 1 drop wintergreen oil, 1 drop camphor and 1 drop peppermint